 “If the video is legally proper, it can be kept as long as the owner wishes,” Simeone says.
 “However, an owner should be mindful that as long as the video is kept, it is subject to subpoena or discovery in any court case, including personal injury claims and divorce cases.
 Accordingly, once a potential case or claim arises, an owner should retain the video because to delete it may constitute destruction of evidence, which can have severe penalties.
 However, if there is no pending claim, the owner is likely free to delete the video as soon as they wish.”

 Note that Simeone specifies that the owner can keep the video as long as they wish provided it “is legally proper,” which highlights another complication of using a nanny cam: recording a babysitter can be very complicated if the sitter is a minor.
-Not only can minors not consent, but capturing them in compromising situations, such as in the bathroom, changing, or with an S.O., can create legal problems all their own.
+Not only can minors not consent, but capturing them in compromising situations, such as in the bathroom, changing, or with a boyfriend or girlfriend, can create legal problems all their own.

 “If the babysitter or nanny is under the legal age in the state, and if the video records them undressed and/or being intimate with someone else (who may also be under the legal age), the video may be considered child pornography,” cautions Simeone.

 That’s a pretty horrifying unintended consequence of installing a nanny cam.
 The babysitter hooking up with a BF after the kids are in bed may be exactly the sort of behavior parents don’t want to occur in their home, but actually capturing it on a camera opens up a bigger problem.
-Perhaps the best course – legally and ethically – is to inform all the parties that certain rooms are being recorded.
-Other parents may appreciate such openness, and it may prevent irresponsible behavior in caregivers.
-On the other hand, it may simply push such behavior into spaces outside of the camera’s view.
-In any case, a parenting article is no substitution for consulting with a lawyer, so any parent considering installing nanny cams should speak to a professional.
+Perhaps the best course — legally and ethically — is to inform all the parties that certain rooms are being recorded.
+But in any case, parents installing nanny cams should speak to a law professional.